Astemes/astemes-triarc-framework/docs/92_Triarc and Actor Framework/Triarc and AF.md

 The parents may allow child actors to override methods used in its messages to override the behavior.

 From my own experience, actor framework is regarded as a powerful, yet very complex framework.
-I would recommend at least architect level of LabVIEW experience before trying to use actor framework.
+I would recommend at least a CLA level of LabVIEW experience before trying to use actor framework.

 ## Comparing Actor Framework to Triarc